Risk factors for disease severity and increased medical resource utilization in respiratory syncytial virus (+) hospitalized children

 MarijkeProesmans, Annabel Rector, ElsKeyaerts, YannickVandendijck, Francois Vermeulen, Kate Sauer,MarijkeReynders, Ann Verschelde, WimLaffut, KristienGarmyn, Roman Fleischhackl, Jacques Bollekens, Gabriela Ispas

-We aimed to provide regional data on clinical symptoms, medical resource utilization (MRU), and risk factors for increased MRU in hospitalized respiratory syncytial virus (RSV)-infected Belgian pediatric population.
+Background: This study aimed to provide regional data on clinical symptoms, medical resource utilization (MRU), and risk factors for increased MRU in hospitalized pediatric patients infected with respiratory syncytial virus (RSV) in Belgium.

-This exploratory, prospective study provides evidence on disease burden and predictors for increased use of medical resources in hospitalized children.
-Very young age (<3 months old) and baseline PES3 total score were associated with the probability of receiving and the length of oxygen supplementation, however, none of the factors analyzed were associated with the length of hospitalization.
-This study emphasizes that the probability and length of oxygen supplementation but not the length of hospitalization could be predicted in hospitalized children.
+Discussion: The study findings shed light on disease burden and predictors for increased medical resource utilization in hospitalized children with RSV infection.
+Factors such as young age and baseline PES3 total score were associated with the probability and length of oxygen supplementation.
+However, none of the factors analyzed were associated with the length of hospitalization.

 Citation: Proesmans M, Rector A, Keyaerts E, Vandendijck Y, Vermeulen F, Sauer K, et al. (2022) Risk factors for disease severity and increased medical resource utilization in respiratory syncytial virus (+) hospitalized children: A descriptive study conducted in four Belgian hospitals.
 PLoS ONE 17(6): e0268532. https://doi.org/10.1371/journal.pone.0268532